Jean-Hugues Anglade: Personal life

+Anglade was married, from 1996 to 2000, to Mauritian actress Pamela Soo.
+He is the father of two sons, born in 2001 and 2002, from his union with Mali Lecomte.

 On the 21st of August 2015, Anglade was a passenger on board the Paris-bound Thalys train that suffered an attempted attack.
 However, the assailant was subdued by other passengers.
 The event resulted in injuries to four passengers, including Anglade.
 He cut his hand while breaking the glass on the emergency alarm.